LibrariesHacked/data-treaders/theday.md

 ### Equipment

-Both of the practical sessions will include lessons (Introduction to Data and OpenRefine) where a laptop would be useful.
-However, this will only be for a relatively short part of the day, so do feel free to come along without one.
+Both of the practical sessions will include workshops (Introduction to Data, and OpenRefine) where a laptop would be useful.
+However, do feel free to come along without one if more convenient, there'll be plenty of opportunity to follow along and lots of discussions!

 #### Introduction to Data

-Details coming soon
+If taking part in this session it would be useful to have spreadsheet software, or access to Google Sheets.

 #### OpenRefine

-Details coming soon
+If you'd like to take part in the Open Refine workshop, you could install OpenRefine v2.7 in advance from http://openrefine.org/download.html, and download the latest data we'll be using from https://datamillnorth.org/dataset/ncclibs-catalogue-titles.
+But we'll provide installation support on the day, and there'll be a demonstration of the software if you're not able to install it.

 ### Refreshments